gradle/gradle/subprojects/docs/src/docs/release/notes.md

 [Java toolchains](userguide/toolchains.html) provide an easy way to declare which Java version your project should be built with.
 By default, Gradle will [detect installed JDKs](userguide/toolchains.html#sec:auto_detection) or automatically download new toolchain versions.

-#### Checkstyle tasks can be configured to use JVM toolchain
+#### Checkstyle tasks execute in parallel by default

-The checkstyle task is now leveraging JVM toolchains.
-By default the toolchain based on the current jdk is used.
-In combination with the Java Plugin the configured java toolchain is used for checkstyle tasks.

-Furthermore the checkstyle task is now leveraging the Gradle worker API which effectively means

-- the checkstyle process is always running as an external process,
-- parallel task execution within a single project is improved by allowing multiple checkstyle tasks within a project can now be executed in parallel.
+The Checkstyle plugin now uses the Gradle worker API and JVM toolchains.
+Checkstyle analysis now runs as an external worker process.
+Checkstyle tasks may now run in parallel within one project.

+In Java projects, Checkstyle will use the same version of Java required by the project.
+In other types of projects, Checkstyle will use the same version of Java that is used by the Gradle daemon.

 ### Improved test sources separation in the `eclipse` plugin